 - Captive Agent

 The independent agent is always your best choice, hands down.
 An independent agent (like us) can be licensed in all 50 states, and be appointed with virtually any life insurance company necessary.
 Often called brokers, they can match you with pretty much any product from any carrier.

 The captive agent is one who is employed by a single company.
 The only time you’ll want to work with a captive agent is when you absolutely know you need a certain product from the company they represent.
 While this scenario is pretty rare, it does exist for products offered by some of the major mutual companies.

 The carrier would be the life insurance company, directly.
 Believe it or not, most carriers don’t really even offer this buying path.
 Most either have an internal or external call center, which have hired agents, or they use independent agents across the country to offer their products for them.

 Because of the internet and digital buying age we’re in, the independent agent is used by a vast majority of purchases.
 Of course, this makes sense because an independent agent is synonymous with choice.
 If you go to a captive agent or individual carrier, you can only get what they offer, and nothing else.

 Therefore, we always recommend an independent agent or agency to start.
 There’s no reason to pigeon hole your entire purchase to a single place.
 Utilize the independent agent’s resources to do the shopping for you.
 A good agent will be able to present you with all of your choices, and simply allow you to pick what’s best.

 Ask your agent to present you with options based on price, by company rating, by cash value growth, and it can be done.
 Let them do the leg work for you.

 The Application Process (And How To Speed It Up)

 When you’ve found what you want and it meets your needs, it’s time to apply.
-The application process will vary slightly based on product selection, but for the most part, it’s pretty similar from person to person.
+The application process for a senior citizen life insurance policy will vary slightly based on product selection, but for the most part, it’s pretty similar from person to person.
 Here are the steps, in order: